sebastian-siemianowski/project_conversation/README.md

 - **Authentication:** Devise
 - **Pagination:** Kaminari
 - **JavaScript:** Stimulus, Turbo
-- **Deployment:** Heroku
+- **Deployment:** Fly.io

 ## Features
 - User authentication using Devise.
+- Role-based permissions (Admins can edit and delete all content, while Members have limited access).
 - Projects can be created, edited, and deleted by users.
-- Users can add comments to projects.
-- Users can change the status of a project (e.g., Not Started, In Progress, Completed).
+- Users can add comments to projects and change the project's status (e.g., Not Started, In Progress, Completed, On Hold).
 - Comment history with pagination using Kaminari.
-- Role-based permissions (Admins can edit and delete all content, while Members have limited access).
 - Real-time comment updates using Turbo.
+- Admin users have full functionality, while member accounts have limited access.

 ## Setup and Installation